AlgoMaster Logo

 Now let’s say you want to display the price of the first product in a customer’s shopping cart.

-A common (but flawed) way to write this would be:
+A common (but flawed) approach would be to write something like this:

 1. High Coupling